 There are two types of sewage: one is treated wastewater, and the other one is untreated sewage.

-The transport facility or infrastructure that requires to transport the collected sewage from the source to a treatment plant or a particular environment for disposal is known as a sewage system.
+The transport facility or infrastructure that requires to transport the collected sewage from the source to a

 The sewage system consists of sewers, manholes, collection chambers.